p4535992/EAT/README.md

 - Integration with Hibernate 4 (almost done just finish the last test)
 - Integration with spring framework
 - Integration with Jena API
+- Integration with Web-Karma API
+- Integration with GATE Embedded API
+- Integration with SILK API (SIngle Machine)

 For the future: